beetbox/confuse/README.rst

 ------

 Confuse is being developed by `Adrian Sampson`_.
 It’s not done yet, but you’re welcome to use it under the terms of the `MIT license`_.
-I'm building Confuse to use it with a future version of `beets`_.
+Confuse was originally made to power `beets`_.

 .. _ConfigParser: http://docs.python.org/library/configparser.html
 .. _YAML: http://yaml.org/